Libraries Emerging as Leaders in Parent Engagement

 The Every Child Ready to Read program encourages parents to interact with their children using the five practices of early literacy: singing, talking, reading, writing, and playing.
 The program is reaching children in high-need communities who are likely to enter school less prepared their wealthier peers.
 Every Child Ready to Read has found that libraries hold a unique advantage in fostering parent education.
 Nearly every community has a library and their services are free.
 Finding partnership with other agencies has also helped expand their reach to parents and families who can most benefit from their services.

-Press Talking Points and Tips
+Press Talking Points

 So you have an interview coming up with a local TV or radio station or a short speaking engagement at an event or conference.
 Excellent!
 This is a great way for your library to get important early literacy messages to a lot of people in a short time.
 The reality is though, that you will likely only have a few short minutes to communicate a lot of information.
 To help you successfully meet this time challenge; we’ve compiled these talking points – everything the world needs to know about ECRR & Early Literacy in compelling and short points.